"How do I find the Best Dentist in Kitchener or Best Dentist Near Me?"

 In another example, a young adult (see picture above) has some slightly misaligned teeth.
 Should she undergo orthodontic treatment to straighten her teeth?
 Some Dentists would say "yes" most of the time.
 Others would ask: "are you happy with your smile?".
 And some Dentists wouldn't even broach the subject, assuming instead that a patient will bring up the alignment of their teeth if they feel it is a problem.
 Can you see how each of these groups would have different rates of patients undergoing treatment?

-So, again, book a meet & greet consult with a candidate Dentist and then use a few strategic probing questions to learn more about their treatment philosophy.
+So, again, book a consultation with a candidate Dentist and then use a few strategic probing questions to learn more about their treatment philosophy.
 Ask as if you are considering treatment.
 If you have slightly crowded teeth, ask: "would you recommend orthodontic treatment?"
 Don't ask "what can be done?" because then they will simply tell you about orthodontic treatment and that's not what you are looking to find out about.
 You want to know how commonly they recommend treatment and, especially, elective treatment.

 You can also ask something like "should I get veneers to make my teeth brighter?".
 See what they say.
 When a patient asks me this question, I answer it with another question: "I like how your teeth look, but do you want brighter teeth?".
 I feel it is not my place to appraise the beauty of a patient's smile.
 But, if they want something changed esthetically and they don't smile because of it, I am happy to discuss options with them.